QUESTION: Do I have to be able to read music to join?

 QUESTION: Do you have need of soloists?

-QUESTION: I heard you’re trying to start a band to accompany your songs.
+QUESTION: I heard you’re trying to start a band to accompany some of your songs.
 Is that true?

 ANSWER: Yes.
 It’s proven too much to handle so far, as we’re still in “startup” mode.
 We could use some help on auxiliary percussion from time to time, and we’ve managed to get a little of that done already.
 But we’d eventually like to have bass, drums, guitar, and keyboard so that we can do some standards (think “Desperado”) and some originals with a band.
 We actually have some of this ready to go—and it’s much better to sing with a live band than to sing with tracks.
 For example, our show title song, Montana Christmas!
 Calls for piano, fiddle, harmonica, bass, and drums—but we’re going to roll that with to a track this year, since we haven’t gotten a band together.
 If you’d like to join us to play from time to time (we’ll never go all-accompanied, because unaccompanied choral music is just too cool to give up, even for a great band!), please tell us about it!